FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We presented FNODE, a framework for data-driven modeling of multibody dynamics that learns accelerations directly rather than states.
+We introduced FNODE, a framework for data-driven modeling of multibody dynamics that learns accelerations directly rather than states.
 By reformulating the training objective and leveraging FFT- and finite-difference-based differentiation, FNODE eliminates the adjoint bottleneck of traditional Neural ODEs.
 Across benchmarks ranging from simple oscillators to chaotic and constrained mechanisms, FNODE trained one to two orders of magnitude faster than MBD-NODE while outperforming black-box baselines such as LSTM and FCNN.
-Key outcomes include: \begin{itemize} \item \textbf{High accuracy and generalization}: FNODE achieved significantly lower MSE than all baselines, performing well in both interpolation and extrapolation. \item \textbf{Data efficiency}: Accurate long-term predictions were obtained from short training trajectories, e.g., thousands of steps extrapolated in the slider-crank test. \item \textbf{Multiscale robustness}: FNODE captured dynamics across widely varying time scales, as shown in the triple-mass-spring system. \item \textbf{Reproducibility}: An open-source implementation and benchmark suite are provided for future comparisons. \end{itemize}
+Key outcomes include: \begin{itemize} \item Good accuracy and generalization: FNODE achieved lower MSE than all baselines, performing well in both interpolation and extrapolation. \item Data efficiency: Accurate long-term predictions were obtained from short training trajectories, e.g., thousands of steps extrapolated in the slider-crank test. \item Multiscale robustness: FNODE captured dynamics across time scales, as shown in the triple-mass-spring-damper system. \item Reproducibility: Our open-source implementation and benchmark suite, which includes all NNs and dynamics models used in this study, are provided for reproducibility studies and further research. \end{itemize}

-A key ingredient of FNODE is the construction of accurate acceleration targets.
-FFT-based spectral differentiation offers high precision when trajectories are smooth, but performs poorly at the endpoints of finite, non-periodic data.
-Finite differences, though lower order, are robust in those cases.
-By employing these two schemes in a complementary way, FNODE achieves the necessary balance of accuracy and stability, addressing the limitations of using either method alone \cite{raissi2019physics}.